TheFoundryVisionmongers/nuke-ML-server/INSTALL.md

 sudo docker pull nvidia/cuda:9.0-cudnn7-devel-ubuntu16.04
 # Build the docker image on top of the base image
 cd Plugins/Server/
+# Choose your own label for <docker_image_name>, it must be lowercase.
 sudo docker build -t <docker_image_name> -f Dockerfile .
 ```
-Create a docker container on top of the created docker image:
+Create a docker container on top of the created docker image, referencing the docker image label from the previous step:
 ```
-sudo nvidia-docker run -v /path/to/Models/:/workspace/dl-server/models:ro -it <docker_image_name>
+sudo nvidia-docker run -v /absolute/path/to/nuke-DL-server/Models/:/workspace/dl-server/models:ro -it <docker_image_name>
 ```
-Note: the `-v` (volume) options links your Models/ folder with the models/ folder inside your container.
-You only need to modify `/path/to/Models/`, leave the `/workspace/dl-server/models:ro` unchanged as it already corresponds to the folder structure inside your Docker image.
+Note: the `-v` (volume) options links your nuke-DL-server/Models/ folder with the models/ folder inside your container.
+You only need to modify `/absolute/path/to/nuke-DL-server/Models/`, leave the `/workspace/dl-server/models:ro` unchanged as it already corresponds to the folder structure inside your Docker image.
 This option allows you to add models in Models/ that will be directly available and updated inside your container.

 ## Getting started